chRyNaN/PicassoBase64/README.md

 Picasso
 =======

-A powerful image downloading and caching library for Android
+A powerful image downloading and caching library for Android with Base64 support.

 ![](website/static/sample.png)